 Preheat the oven to 350 and line a cookie sheet with parchment paper.

 Place the cookie dough balls on the prepared cookie sheet and flatten slightly with the back of a spoon.
-Press coarsely chopped SCHARRFEN BERGER semisweet 62% cacao baking bar into the tops of the cookies.
+Press coarsely chopped semisweet baking bar into the tops of the cookies.

 Bake for 10-12 minutes or until the edges are golden brown and set.